Call

 Your Rights Although the records containing your medical information are the physical property of this Center, the information belongs to you.
 By law, you have the right to:

-- Request a restriction on certain uses and disclosures of your medical information; however, we are not required to agree with a requested restriction.
+2. Request a restriction on certain uses and disclosures of your medical information; however, we are not required to always agree to a requested restriction.

-- Request an amendment of your medical information, if you believe It is inaccurate; however, we may deny your request for amendment if we believe your medical information is accurate.
+4. Request an amendment of your medical information, if you believe it is inaccurate; however, we may deny your request for amendment if we believe your medical information is accurate or for various other reasons.

 Our Responsibilities